What is El Bosque de la Esperanza?

 Core team

-There are hundreds of people behind the creation of El Bosque de la Esperanza, but we think it is important for you to meet the small team that coordinates the efforts of all the different collectives and organizations that make up El Bosque. .
+There are hundreds of people behind the creation of El Bosque de la Esperanza, but we think it is important for you to meet the small team that accompanies the efforts of all the different collectives that make up El Bosque.
+This team is currently made up of Sergio Beltrán-García, design lead, VIFTAline Wani, research lead, and Maevia Griffiths, documentation lead.

 Would you like to join the Forest of Hope newsletter, or ask us a question?